WDI-SEA/notes/05-express/additional-topics/express-geocode/readme.md

 "Seattle, WA" -> **geocode** -> {lat: 47.6062095, lng: -122.3320708}

 ### Using Geocoder
-First lets install the package into our project.
+First lets install the package into a new folder.
+Note that we'll be using Google's geocoder API.

 ```
+mkdir geocode_example
+cd geocode_example

 npm init
 npm install --save geocoder
 ```